Skip to main content

 3. Read HTML file

-4. Process HTML file with Critters
+4. Process HTML file with Beasties

-5. Parse HTML after Critters
+5. Parse HTML after Beasties

 6. Find all the <link/> tags in the <head/> and remove each <link/>.